 React Testing

-• Unit Tests (Most numerous): Test a single component in isolation.
+• Unit Tests: Verify a single component or utility function in isolation.
+(Jest + RTL)

-• Philosophy: “The more your tests resemble the way your software is used, the more confidence they can give you.”
+The industry standard for rendering components.
+Its core philosophy is: “The more your tests resemble the way your software is used, the more confidence they can give you.”
+It encourages querying components by roles and labels rather than CSS selectors or internal state.

 Core Concepts